hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 diverge from the GOV.UK or HMRC components.
 The inputs and outputs for these fixtures are generated manually.

+#### (govuk|hmrc)-frontend/excluded-fixtures/

+In certain exceptional situations, testing a specific fixture may not be feasible due to technical differences between Nunjucks and Twirl templates.
+Such fixtures ought to be placed in the 'excluded-fixtures' folder, accompanied by a README file that outlines the rationale behind their exclusion.

 ### Generative Testing

 To ensure (as much as possible) that the implemented templates conform to the `(govuk|hmrc)-frontend` templates, we use generative